Tutorial: Uploading a file

 .

-After MASV Transfer Agent finishes uploading your package and the package's upload state is idle, your application can finalize the package.
+After MASV Agent finishes uploading your package and the package's upload state is idle, your application can finalize the package.
 Finalizing a package lets MASV know that your package is ready to use.
 MASV can then notify recipients about the package, save it to cloud integrations, and do whatever else that you've set up in MASV.

 curl --silent --request POST http://localhost:8080/api/v1/uploads/$UPLOAD_ID/finalize | jq